 The ignition switch has three positions as follow:

-- OFF The engine and electrical system is turned off. - ON The electrical system and glow plugs are energized. - START- The starter motor will turn the engine.
+- OFF Engine and electrical system is turned off. - ON The tractor electrical system is energized. - START- The starter motor will turn over the engine.
 Release the key immediately when the engine starts

 E. Brake Pedal